davidrenne/cruddy_mysql/README.txt

 *Stylize some of your tables and data by switching themes

+*Use tokens such as %field_name% which will be replaced with actual values on the record to allow you to pass additional data to custom links

 GETTING STARTED
 ============
 If you leave the cruddy_mysql folder with the original name, you dont need to configure anything.